 Life Choices is a primary prevention sexual risk avoidance education and teen pregnancy prevention program that reaches 6th to 12th grade students.
-Two Life Choices programs, “Healthy Boundaries” and “Decision, Choices & Options” inspire teens toward healthy choices.
+Two Life Choices programs, “Healthy Boundaries” and “Decisions, Choices & Options” inspire teens toward healthy choices.

 The Healthy Boundaries program is designed to equip middle school students to establish healthy boundaries now and in the future.